 RARE Theatre's Board of Directors

-Suzanne Cross (President), Gregor Campbell, Christopher Horkins, Mark Lipton
+Suzanne Cross (Chair), Gregor Campbell, Christopher Horkins, Mark Lipton